 See how many students enrolled systemwide from 2012 to 2016, as well as enrollment numbers by campus for fall 2016.

 Most CSU students remain in the state after graduation, applying their skills and knowledge to help California’s economy thrive.

 The devoted staff and talented faculty of the CSU are leading cutting-edge research and scholarly and creative activity.

 Community engagement and graduate programs are just two ways the CSU prepares students to be informed, active leaders.

-On June 1, 2017, the California State University will launch Cal State Apply—the new way to apply to the CSU.
+On June 1, 2017, the California State University launched Cal State Apply—the new way to apply to the CSU.